Associate Professor of Public Administration

 Administrative Assistant, Guam Small Business Development Center

-Professor of Global Resources Management
+Professor of Global Resource Management

 Fred R. Schumann is a Professor of Global Resources Management in the School of Business and Public Administration at the University of Guam.
 Dr. Schumann teaches courses in International Tourism and Tourism, Policy, Planning & Development, and other tourism-related courses in the university’s business program.
 He oversees the University of Guam’s International Tourism and Hospitality Management program and serves as graduate faculty member in the University’s Professional MBA program.